gpopoteur/flat/README.md

     $flat->moveIn('new-tenant');

-There is a middleware implemented called `flatCheckIn`, basically what it does is to take the name of the variable `flatName` and change the user to that Schema.
+There is a middleware implemented called `FlatCheckInMiddleware`, basically what it does is to take the name of the variable `flatName` and change the user to that Schema.

+To register this middleware you need to add the following line to the `$routeMiddleware` variable in the `app/Http/Kernel.php` file:

+    'flatCheckIn' => 'GPopoteur\Flat\Middleware\FlatCheckInMiddleware'

+and you should be ready to go.

 Example: